libreboot’s build system is named

 Makefile.
 You can still use the

-lbmk build system directly, or you can use GNU Make.
+lbmk build system directly, or you can use Make.
 The

 Makefile simply runs

 lbmk directly will offer you much more flexibility; for example, the Makefile currently cannot build single ROM images (it just builds all of them, for all boards).